-The maximum duration of the implementation
+The maximum duration of the implementation phase (36 months) cannot be exceeded.

-- Submit a request for change via the emonitoring system; - Inform the MA/JS via the e-monitoring system - 2) Submit the updated project data via the phase (36 months) cannot be exceeded. e-monitoring system.
 Due to the Covid-19 pandemic situation the MA/JS may, in agreement with the Monitoring Committee of the Programme, allow projects of a given call to deviate from the above rules.

 The request for change has to be submitted a minimum of three months before the end of the implementation phase of the project.
 If submitted later, the MA/JS reserves the right not to approve it.

-Only those periods of the spending plan that follow the period during which the MA/JS received the official change request from the lead partner can be changed.
-Approval MA/JS or in case of Covid-19 related deviation from the rules for project duration: MA/JS after agreement with the MC
+Only those periods of the spending plan that follow the period during which the MA/JS

+- Inform the MA/JS via the e-monitoring system - 2) Submit the updated project data via the e-monitoring system.

+received the official change request from the lead partner can be changed.

+Approval MA/JS

+or in case of Covid-19 related deviation from

+the rules for project duration:

+MA/JS after agreement with the MC